Norceis/nlp2/readme.md

 # <center> Predicting phone price based on processing text from trade offers

 ## <center>Project summary
-<justify>The goal of the project was to extrapolate the price of iPhone prices into the future from data, scrapped from OLX of
+<justify>The goal of the project was to extrapolate the price of iPhones into the future from data scrapped from OLX of
 time period spanning almost 2 months.
-The project was divided into parts: data standardization, data exploration, data preprocessing, NLP model, data visualization and user interface with visualized data.
+The project was divided into six parts: data standardization, data exploration, data preprocessing, NLP model, data visualization and user interface with visualized data.
 These parts are described in detail below.
 All of the notebooks in src dir contain detailed comments about the purpose of the code.
 Some parts of the code were functionalized and moved to **util.py**.